Indian Child Welfare Act

 It is a federal law.
-It has strict standards state courts must follow when custody of an Indian child is at stake.
+It has strict standards state courts must follow when custody of an Indian child is involved.
+Washington's RCW 13.38 is a second version of the law that helps give additional state specific guidance.

 In these kinds of cases: